AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 Before configuring the Experience Cloud integration, verify that your project and Commerce application meet the requirements.

-- IMS is enabled on the Commerce instance
-- Commerce Admin administrators for the Commerce instance can successfully authenticate using their Adobe ID
-- Required extensions are available in the cloud project environment

 1. On your local workstation, change to the project directory for your Commerce project.

 1. Check out the environment branch for the instance you want integrate with Experience Cloud.